michaelwknott/michaelwknott.github.io/content/pages/about.md

-title: About
+title: About me
 date: 2023-02-08 12:00
+Modified: 2023-02-14 15:10

-Hi, I'm Michael.
+Hello, I'm Michael.

-A Strength and Conditioning Coach and Python Developer.
+I'm a Strength and Conditioning Coach and Python Developer.

 I'm currently using Python to solve performance problems for the coaches and athletes I support.